Naannawa Shashamane (woreda): History

 The oral history of the inhabitants of this woreda begins with a severe famine around 1850, known as Rukisa (Arsi Oromiffa "hunger"), when the cattle developed diarrhea and "the Oromo in the area ate horse and donkey meat as a result of famine."
 At that time the inhabitants were primarily pastoralists.
-Around 1935, the gebbar system was imposed by the naftagna and balabat landowners, which led 95% of the farmers becoming tenants.
+Around 1935, the gebbar system was imposed by the naftagna and balabat landowners, which led to 95% of the farmers becoming tenants.
 Then in 1945, new crops were introduced to local farmers, which included finger millet, teff, wheat and coffee.
 Local elders remember "Shenqute's Famine" in 1957, locally known as Rukissa Qallo (the thin famine), when they were still pastoralists; these elders also recalled the shocks of the earthquake at Karakore in 1961.
 By the time of the far more severe 1984 famine, the inhabitants had shifted to a primarily agricultural lifestyle, but due to lack of rain they suffered from a shortage of food.
 They lost most of their cattle during the drought due to lack of pasture and water in the fields, but did not receive relief during that famine.
-They were able to survive the famine only because of the resumption of rains which began 17 May 1984.
+They were able to survive the famine only because of the resumption of rains which began on 17 May 1984.

 In 1991, following the flight of President Mengistu Haile Mariam from Ethiopia, Oromo living in Turufe Kecheme kebele drove out non-Oromo settlers in the kebele for their land.
 This was primarily aimed at Kambaata settlers, but Amharas were also victims of the violence.
 The Tigrayan settlers resisted at the time because they were armed.